carsomyr/rbenv-bundler/README.md

 # rbenv-bundler: A Bundler Plugin for rbenv

 This plugin transparently makes rbenv's shims aware of bundle installation paths.
-It saves you from the hassle of having to type `bundle exec ${command}` when working with per-project gemsets and will enable `rbenv which ${command}` to report Bundler-installed gem executables if available.
+It saves you from the hassle of having to type `bundle exec` when working with per-project gemsets and will enable `rbenv which` to report Bundler-installed gem executables if available.

 ### Installation